nackjaylor/formatting_tips-tricks/README.md

 - [Seaborn](https://seaborn.pydata.org/): an alternative to Matplotlib which gives more statistic-like plots.
 More granular display over appearance.
 - [Matplot++](https://github.com/alandefreitas/matplotplusplus): nice library for C++ users to get results without having to switch to a new language.
 - [ggplot2](https://ggplot2.tidyverse.org/): do you remember that one course where they told you to use R and you decided it was a rubbish language?
 Well it is, except for the fact it has ggplot2 under the hood which is very nice. [ggplot stands for the "grammar of graphics"](https://cfss.uchicago.edu/notes/grammar-of-graphics/) which is a kind of language for making data clear and pleasant.
 There's versions of this for both Python and MATLAB that are worth looking into.
+- [draw.io](https://draw.io): free online diagram maker.
+You can render mathematics and have 3D blocks.
+Able to produce publication quality diagrams.

 <a name=Tables></a>
 ## Tables